Why Become a Medical Assistant?

 - Employment – will I continue to work while I also juggle household, family and school?

 - Job market research – are there plenty of positions in my area, are the doctors hiring?

 - Preferences – are doctors looking for certified medical assistants and experience?

 These aspiring medical assistants also realized that employers have raised the bar so that it has become more difficult to land a position without prior job training and experience in the field.
 While certification remains largely voluntary for medical assistants, it is becoming largely the norm for doctors who hire medical office staff.

-When asked about their benefits and pay, medical assistants agreed that it should be better, considering the enormous workload they are expected to handle, but they also were quick to add that the clean work environment, the respect and recognition and the 40-hour work schedule, working 9 to 5 by far outweighs the somewhat low take-home pay.
+When asked about their benefits and pay most medical assistants agree that it could be better, considering the enormous workload they are expected to handle, but they also were quick to add that the clean work environment and a 40-hour work schedule working 9 to 5 by far outweighs the somewhat low take-home pay.